“It takes all the running you can do, to keep in the same place”

 It shows up when:

-These are not interpersonal misunderstandings—they are expressions of systemic norm enforcement.
+These are not interpersonal misunderstandings—they are expressions of systemic norm enforcement, forms of epistemic injustice that invalidate divergent knowledge

 ☆ How Alice’s Wonderland Disrupts Neuronormativity